flipperdevices/flipperzero-firmware/README.md

 <b>Latest Updates:</b>

 - TOFIX - SubGHz: Auto Detect Raw in READ action from [perspecdev](https://github.com/RogueMaster/flipperzero-firmware-wPlugins/pull/79)
-- FAP Loader disabled so the FW compiles.
-- TOFIX - Compiling requires some play with api_symbols... some FAPs are not working, we are aware.
+- TOFIX - FAP Loader disabled so the FW compiles.
+Compiling requires api_symbols.csv manipulation and some FAPs are not working, we are aware.
 - UPDATED extend_range to extend_range.txt to allow change via iOS app
 - READDED WIFI MARAUDER AND WIFI SCANNER for normal compile